intellij-rust/intellij-rust.github.io/_docs/troubleshooting.markdown

 {% include h title="Is Cargo project structure correct?" %}

 At the moment we support only Cargo based projects.
+Use Cargo toolbar to see the list of linked Cargo projects:

+{% include feature-pic.html i="cargo-toolbar" %}

-Check that `Cargo.toml` is present in the root directory of the project and that you can build the project with `cargo build`.
+Check you can build the project with `cargo build`.
 You can use `cargo metadata` command to understand how exactly IntelliJ Rust sees your project.

 {% include h title="Is the Rust toolchain properly setup?" %}